 Comparing changes Choose two branches to see what's changed or to start a new pull request.
-If you need to, you can also compare across forks. រោ thead fork: qgis/QGIS-Documentation ▼ base: master ▼ thead fork: username/QGIS-Documentation ▼ compare: patch-1 ▼ Able to merge.
-These branches can be automatically merged.
-I T Create pull request Discuss and review the changes in this comparison with others. (?)
+If you need to, you can also compare across forks. រោ د المعدو fork: qgis/QGIS-Documentation base: master ← head fork: username/QGIS-Documentation compare: patch-1 Create pull request Discuss and review the changes in this comparison with others.